The free energy of anisotropic quantum spin systems: Functional integral representation: Representation of the partition function

 The application of the Hubbard-Stratonovich transformation to (\ref{Z2}) requires the normal components of the spin operators to commute with each other, which is true for classical spins.
 Then using the Hubbard-Stratonovich transformation one may express the Boltzmann weight operator of each normal mode in terms of classical fields $\varphi_{\mathbf{q,}\nu}$ and represent the interaction operator as a Zeeman energy operator of spins in a spatially varying magnetic field \cite{sizyuk15}.
+Note that in \cite{sizyuk15} we used a slightly different convention for the definition of variables $u,v$ above.